raj-kumar-karki/FRBAS/README.md

 # FRBAS
-Face Recognition Based Attendance System
+Face Recognition Based Attendance System using Python with GUI